 The question of who or what came first still persists to this day.
 Was it the chicken or the egg?
 The simple question then leads to a more complex question about the origin of life itself.
 A new study at University College London may be able to shed some light on it and bring us closer to the answer.

 The study may have found a way to understand the mystery of life and how these mysteries interact with different types of peptides and proteins to produce life.
-It still remains a mystery as to how life was first triggered here on earth.
+It remains a mystery how life was first triggered here on earth.
 There is a widely accepted belief that everything begins with a nutrient-rich “raw soup”.

-In the beginning, there was only this raw soup with concentrated surface or surrounded by deep-sea hydrothermal vents.
+In the beginning, there was only this raw soup with a concentrated surface or surrounded by deep-sea hydrothermal vents.
 The energy from lightning strikes or volcanic activity initiates this process, linking amino acids to form peptides which continue to form proteins and ultimately life.
 However, the new study questions this belief.